HORSES 馬

 "Horses completes our trilogy exploration of Ma - the Japanese concept of productive emptiness, where void becomes choreographically active.
 Nao Kamei carries this philosophy through her 1200-year-old Tsukushi-Mai dance tradition, connecting us to the supernatural, to the animal kingdom, to nature and mother earth.

-In the opening scene, we witness Kamei conjuring the cinematic elements - summoning the atmospherics, calling forth Jac Grenfell’s suminagashi ink topographies that roll out as rhythmic vistas.
-Kamei appears as a cosmic deity who gestures, pulses, spins, conducts - masterfully sculpting time and space.
-She calls in the urban dance figures - our jubilant hip hop team alongside Airu Matsuda (Tiger & Dragon) and Chikako Arai (Dragon) - to map high-energy choreographic phrases celebrating the horse's vitality.
+In the opening scene, we observe Kamei conjuring the cinematic elements - summoning atmospherics, calling forth Jac Grenfell’s suminagashi ink topographies that roll out as rhythmic vistas.
+She appears as a cosmic deity who gestures, pulses, spins, conducts - masterfully sculpting time and space to call in the urban dance figures - our jubilant hip hop team alongside Airu Matsuda (Tiger & Dragon) and Chikako Arai (Dragon).

 This approach is inspired by Akira Kurosawa's Dreams - specifically the Peach Orchard scene, where he uses a choreography of figures moving across terraced slopes.
 It is mathematical, poetic - his widescreen composition creates a pattern of multi-layered tiers.
 As Kurosawa himself said: 'There is something that might be called cinematic beauty.
 It can only be expressed in a film, and it must be present for that film to be a moving work.'